Digital-Peak/DPDocker/code/README.md

 - The $displayData variable is allowed in layout files in the /layouts/ folder
 - Array doesn't need to be specified correctly with all attributes, we are relaxed here
 - CMSObject type hint messages for the getItem function, needs to be fixed in core first
-- Some language detection issues with the framework package
 - Ignoring triggerEvent as not all core events are converted yet